AusBoone/Melody-Generator/docs/README_TRAINING.md

 files can be selected at runtime via the CLI using ``--genre`` and ``--model-dir``.

+## Weight Tuning Rationale

+Hyperparameters such as learning rate, sequence length and style-specific loss weights can heavily influence convergence.
+Start with conservative values before experimenting:

+* Increase ``--sequence-length`` to expose the model to longer phrases at the cost of memory.
+* Adjust ``--kl-weight`` when training the variational autoencoder to balance reconstruction fidelity and latent-space regularisation.
+* Raise ``--style-weight`` for genres with sparse data so their checkpoints do not underfit.

+Carefully logging these choices makes it easier to reproduce favourable results.

+## Monitoring Training

+Track losses for each genre to spot instability early.
+Record epoch losses to a CSV file and plot the results with ``matplotlib`` or another visualisation tool to produce loss curves for each style.

 ## Runtime Selection

 When invoking the command-line generator, specify ``--enable-ml`` and